CDCgov/MaRS/docs/index.md

       A. Remove the sample plate from the magnetic stand and add 100 μl TWB directly onto the beads.

       B. Set multichannel pipet to 90 μl and pipette slowly until beads are fully resuspended.
-If necessary, scrape the side of the well with the pipette tips to resuspend the beads.
+If necessary, scrape the side of the well with the pipette tips to re-suspend the beads.

       C. Place the plate on the magnetic stand and wait until the solution is clear (~3 minutes).